RobertBoothby/djenni/core/readme.md

 ### Thread Local Supplier
 Unfortunately not all suppliers will be thread safe (for example consider a supplier interacting with a database connection) so the `ThreadLocalSupplier` class provides a mechanism to provide different instances of the thread unsafe supplier on each thread.
 ### Caching Suppliers
+# TODO Update this section to reflect the new CachingSupplier mechanism.

 In some domains there will be scenarios where there are values that need to be consistent within a given set of objects.
 For example Primary / Foreign Keys or maybe currency in a group of transactions.

 The `CachingSupplier` provides a mechanism for handling these scenarios.